holographxyz/holograph-cli/README.md

 ## `holograph status`

-Get the status of a contract or NFT
+Get the status of a contract or NFT.

 ```
 USAGE